Comprehensive information about tuition fees and funding can be found on the University admissions website:

 External Funding, for which one needs to apply independently from the graduate application and to an organisation external to Oxford (such as the Philological Society Master’s Bursary Scheme mentioned below);

 Extra Support, beyond scholarships and loans.

-In order to be considered for AHRC or ESRC funding, applicants must ensure that all required material, including references, is submitted by the January deadline.
+In order to be considered for OOC DTP funding, applicants must ensure that all required material, including the OOC DTP application form and references, is submitted by the January deadline.